jamessimon31/AzureActiveDirectory-Prep/README.md

-# Azure Active Directory Lab: Domain Controller & Client Setup
+# Azure Active Directory Lab: Prepuration and Infrastructure
 ## Overview
-In this lab, you will set up a **Windows Server 2022 Domain Controller** and a **Windows 10 client** in Microsoft Azure.
+In this part of the lab, you will set up a **Windows Server 2022 Domain Controller** and a **Windows 10 client** in Microsoft Azure.
 These virtual machines will be reused in future Active Directory labs.

 ---